mls-m5/medit/README.md

 - [x] Build before running
 - [ ] Locator performance is really bad when opening large project
 - [ ] Make ctrl+c work again
+- [ ] Autocreate settings file with default settings to help user

 ## Bugs
 - [x] When open a file where there is no project/.git, the program freezes